Eng-Dan/kaggle-happywhale-competition/README.md

 # kaggle-happywhale-competition
-My initial approach to the Kaggle Happywhale competition 2022
+Initial exploratory analysis of Kaggle Happywhale competition 2022 dataset.

+The analysis can help to understand the given data and the most suitable strategy and model to apply.